 - Recycled Polyethylene Terephthalate (rPET) is largely used in direct contact with food when it is produced with processes that are capable to decontaminate the polymer recovered from waste streams to a level which makes it in compliance with article 3 of Regulation (EC) 1935/20041.
-These processes include several treatments, comprising a combination of temperature, melt filtration and removal of volatiles by vacuum or flow of air or other gases.
-These treatments are carried in order to remove the contaminants. - To secure the achievement of the appropriate level of protection, the product is processed behind what is called "functional barrier". - This technology has been used for more than 20 years, and a large number of tests have been carried out by independent laboratories during this period to ensure compliance and health safety.
+These processes include several treatments, comprising a combination of temperature, melt filtration and removal of volatiles through vacuum or the flow of air or other gases.
+These treatments are carried out in order to remove the contaminants. - To secure the achievement of the appropriate level of protection, the product is processed behind what is called a "functional barrier". - This technology has been used for over 20 years, and a large number of tests have been carried out by independent laboratories during this period to ensure compliance and health safety.

 A definition of functional barrier can be found in art.
 3(15) of Regulation (EU) 10/20112.
-The functional barrier must be able to reduce the migration of contaminants below migration limits specified for genotoxic substances, as these limits represent the worst case since, they assume that all contaminant substances are genotoxic substances.
+The functional barrier must be able to reduce the migration of contaminants below the specified migration limits for genotoxic substances.
+These limits represent the worst case, since they assume that all contaminant substances are genotoxic substances.